thk123/se4be-website/index.md

 This seminar will cover all the advantages of a code review process.
 It will explain how to implement one, and then how to make the most of it.

-[Get in touch](mailto:hi@tkiley.co.uk) today to learn about how code review can help your software development practices.
-This seminar can be customised to include reviewing someones code as part of a demonstration.
+[Get in touch](mailto:hi@tkiley.co.uk) today to learn about how review code effectively.

 #### Seminar Syllabus